CO^3: Cooperative Unsupervised 3D Representation Learning for Autonomous Driving: Experiments

+\textbf{Pre-training Dataset.} We utilize the recently released vehicle-infrastructure-cooperation dataset called \textit{DAIR-V2X}~\citep{yu2022dairv2x} to pre-train the 3D encoder. \textit{DAIR-V2X} is the first real-world autonomous dataset for vehicle-infrastructure-cooperative task.
+The LiDAR sensor at vehicle-side is 40-beam while a 120-beam LiDAR is utilized at infrastructure-side.
+There are 38845 LiDAR frames (10084 in vehicle-side and 22325 in infrastructure-side) for cooperative-detection task.
+The dataset contains around 7000 synchronized cooperative samples in total.

 \textbf{Implementation Details of \methodshorthand. }We use Sparse-Convolution as the 3D encoder which is a 3D convolutional network because it is widely used as 3D encoders in current state-of-the-art methods~\citep{zhou2018voxelnet, yin2021center, shi2020pv}.
-We set the number of feature channels $d^{enc}=64$, the temperature parameter in contrastive learning $\tau=0.07$, the dimension of common feature space of vehicle-side and fusion point clouds $d_1=256$ and the sample number in cooperative contrastive loss $N_1=2048$.
-For contextual shape prediction, we set the number of bins $N_{bin}=32$, scaling factor $SF_{CSP}=4$, the sample number $N_2=2048$ and the weighting constant $w_{\text{CSP}}=10$.
+We set the number of feature channels $d^{enc}=64$, the temperature parameter in contrastive learning $\tau=0.07$, the dimension of common feature space of vehicle-side and fusion point clouds $d_z=256$ and the sample number in cooperative contrastive loss $N_1=2048$.
+For contextual shape prediction, we set the number of bins $N_{bin}=32$, the sample number $N_2=2048$ and the weighting constant $w=10$.
 The threshold for ground point filtering is $\text{z}_{\text{thd}}=1.6$m.
+We empirically find that freezing the parameters of $\mathrm{MLP_2}$ brings better results in detection task thus we fix them.